 Students who have completed at least 30 semester credits from a regionally-accredited college or university after high school should apply as transfer students.
 Test credits (AP, IB, CLEP, Language, etc.) do not apply toward the 30 semester credit requirement.
 Concurrent enrollment will also not be included in the 30 semester credit requirement unless the student has attended another college or university for at least one semester after high school graduation.
 The 30 required hours need to be completed at the time of application.

-If you have earned fewer than 30 semester credits after high school, you will also need to submit materials required by Freshman applicants, including high school transcripts and ACT or SAT test scores.
+If you have earned fewer than 30 semester credits after high school, we still welcome your application to the U. You will apply as a transfer student, but will also need to submit materials required by Freshman applicants, including high school transcripts and ACT or SAT test scores.

 1. Check the deadlines